 In the event of an emergency outside of regular business hours, EMCC maintains an emergency call list.
-If an emergency exist dial 207-745-6090.
-If no security officer is on duty you will be directed to An outside call center.
-If an actual emergency the operator will either assist you in activating 911 or EMCC's emergency call list will be activated.
-EMCC maintains a weekly rotating list of administrators on-call.
+If an emergency exists, dial 207-745-6090.
+You will be directed to an outside call center if no security officer is on duty.
+In an emergency, the operator will assist you in activating 911, or they will activate EMCC's emergency call list.
+EMCC maintains a list of administrators on-call.

-In the event of an emergency in which the Incident Command System requires activation the following people will be notified.
+In the event of an emergency in which the Incident Command System requires activation, the following people will be notified.